top of page

 Let’s say, that for this example an instance in the us-east-2 region was needed, with 2 vCPUs and 8GB of memory and with a tiny percentage of interruption possibilities, in the spot instance advisor we can find the t3.large instance, for this instance we have 70% of savings over on-demand instances, and the disruption frequency is less than 5%, so with this, we can ensure that our workloads are more protected from being terminated all the time.

-It is important to review and analyze instances that can fulfill our workload needs, so it is recommended to at least define more than 4 instances to ensure spot’s availability.
+It is important to review and analyze instances that can fulfill our workload needs, so it is recommended to at least define more than 4 instances to ensure the spot’s availability.

 Final thoughts

 To sum it up, spot instances can be a fantastic solution for lowering cloud costs in non-production environments.
 However, it's crucial to take into account the spot allocation strategy, instance types, and potential risks when setting up spot instances.
-By using helpful tools like the AWS Spot advisor, you can make well-informed choices and ensure that your workloads are both cost-effective and dependable.
+By using helpful tools like the AWS Spot Advisor, you can make well-informed choices and ensure that your workloads are both cost-effective and dependable.
 Remember, spot instances might not be the right fit for every situation, so it's important to assess your specific requirements and workloads before implementing them.

 Happy coding and see you in the Cloud!